 A rich Celtic Iron Age tomb discovered with stunning artifacts

-Archaeologists in France are excavating the huge funerary chamber of what they believe was a rich 5 th century BC Celtic Prince that held his chariot, a decorated bronze cauldron, a vase depicting the ancient Greek god of wine and ecstasy Dionysus, a giant knife, and other important artifacts.
+In 2015, archaeologists in France excavated the huge funerary chamber of what they believe was a rich 5th century BC Celtic Prince.
+The burial held his chariot, a decorated bronze cauldron, a vase depicting the ancient Greek god of wine and ecstasy Dionysus, a giant knife, and other important artifacts.

 The treasures of the tomb in the Champagne region are “fitting for one of the highest elite of the end of the first Iron Age,” the French archaeological agency INRAP told The Connexion , a French English-language newspaper.
 The agency said it is one of the most remarkable finds of the Celtic Hallstatt period of 800 to 450 BC.